elelpublic/samplerestapi/README.md

 The book data is stored in a mongo database called samplerestapi on localhost.

 Install Dependencies
 --------------------

-Of course you need to have nodejs installed on your system.
+You need to have nodejs, bower and mongodb installed on your system.

 Most other dependencies will be automatically resolved when you call